jdh4/lft/README.md

 alias lft='/home/jdh4/bin/lft'
 ```

-To get started look at the help menu:
+Then look at the help menu:

 ```
 $ lft -h